 If a complainant wants to withdraw their complaint, we will ask them to confirm this in writing.
+However, if the complaint is deemed serious enough, then the complaint may still be investigated.

 Stage 1

 Formal complaints must be made to the headteacher (unless they are about the headteacher), via the school office.
 This may be done in person, in writing (preferably on the Complaint Form), or by telephone.